-Another fabulous idea is to pour the sauce over grilled shrimp skewers – go to Bacon Fatte blog to see how.
+And another fabulous idea involving seafood is to pour the sauce over grilled shrimp skewers – go to Bacon Fatte blog to see how.

 In 1545 the Tudor war ship Mary Rose was sunk in the Solent, in a battle to prevent the French landing and isolating Britain from Europe.
 There was a tragic loss of hundreds of lives.